Adolph1999v/Chatbot/README.md

-# 🤖 University Chatbot – Rule-Based Python Chatbot
+# 🤖 Rule-Based Python Chatbot

-This is a simple rule-based chatbot developed as part of my MSc Artificial Intelligence coursework.
-The chatbot provides predefined responses to common university-related queries through a web-based interface built with Flask.
+This is a rule-based Python chatbot developed for my MSc Artificial Intelligence dissertation at Manchester Metropolitan University.
+The chatbot, named "Ficial", is designed to discuss and simulate conversations around trust in AI systems, with a specific focus on autonomous vehicles.

+It helps users explore ethical questions such as:

+Are autonomous cars safe?

+Can they be hacked?

+Will they replace jobs?

+Can you sleep while the car drives?

+The goal is to educate users and stimulate critical thinking about trust in AI.

 ---

-## 📌 Features
+## 🔍 Key Features

-- Rule-based response system (keyword matching)
+- Rule-based response engine using Python and JSON
-- Python + Flask backend
-- Clean and responsive HTML interface
-- Easy to run locally
-- Suitable for demo or portfolio use
+- GUI built with Tkinter for chat interaction
+- Answers 10+ real-world questions about trust in autonomous cars
+- Handles common input variations and spelling errors
+- Provides introductory conversation flow and user-friendly messages

 ---

-## 🛠️ Tech Stack

-- Python 3
-- Flask (Web framework)
-- HTML/CSS (Frontend)
+## 🎯 Project Purpose

+The chatbot was built as part of a dissertation project to explore how AI systems, specifically autonomous vehicles, can earn public trust.
+The aim was to:

+- Simulate a realistic Q&A dialogue around AI ethics and reliability
+- Reflect public concerns about AI in a user-friendly way
+- Collect conversational feedback from test users for evaluation

 ---

-## 📂 Project Structure
+## ⚙️ How It Works

+- A **rule-based logic engine** parses user input and matches it with intents from a `JSON` knowledge base.
+- The chatbot uses **Natural Language Toolkit (NLTK)** for basic NLP processing (like lemmatization).
+- A trained model classifies the user’s message and selects an appropriate response.
+- A simple **Tkinter-based GUI** allows users to interact via a chat interface.

+---

+## ✅ Evaluation & Testing

+- The chatbot was evaluated through a user testing study with real participants.
+- Feedback showed the bot was able to answer key questions about autonomous vehicles and trust in AI effectively.
+- Improvements were noted based on user experience, such as typo tolerance and conversational flow.

 ---